History of chiropractic: Early growth

 After the case of Harvey Lillard, Palmer stated: "I had a case of heart trouble which was not improving.
 I examined the spine and found a displaced vertebra pressing against the nerves which innervate the heart.
 I adjusted the vertebra and gave immediate relief – nothing "accidental" or "crude" about this.
 Then I began to reason if two diseases, so dissimilar as deafness and heart trouble, came from impingement, a pressure on nerves, were not other disease due to a similar cause?
 Thus the science (knowledge) and art (adjusting) of Chiropractic were formed at that time."

 D.D.
 Palmer asked a patient and friend, Rev. Samuel Weed, to help him name his discovery.
-He suggested combining the words cheiros and praktikos (meaning "done by hand") to describe Palmer's treatment method, creating the term "chiropractic."
+He suggested combining the Greek words cheiros and praktikos (meaning "done by hand") to describe Palmer's treatment method, creating the term "chiropractic."
 D.D. initially hoped to keep his discovery a family secret, but in 1896 he added a school to his magnetic healing infirmary, and began to teach others his method.
 It would become known as Palmer School of Chiropractic (PSC, now Palmer College of Chiropractic).
 Among the first graduates were Andrew P. Davis MD, DO, William A. Seally, MD, B.J.
 Palmer (D.D.'s son), Solon M. Langworthy, John Howard, and Shegataro Morikubo.
 Langworthy moved to Cedar Rapids, Iowa and opened the second chiropractic school in 1903, the American School of Chiropractic & Nature Cure (ASC & NC), combining it with what would become naturopathic cures and osteopathy.
 D.D.
 Palmer, who was not interested in mixing chiropractic with other cures, turned down an offer to be a partner.

 D.D.
 Palmer established a magnetic healing facility in Davenport, Iowa, styling himself ‘doctor’.
 Not everyone was convinced, as a local paper in 1894 wrote about him: "A crank on magnetism has a crazy notion that he can cure the sick and crippled with his magnetic hands.
 His victims are the weak-minded, ignorant and superstitious, those foolish people who have been sick for years and have become tired of the regular physician and want health by the short-cut method…he has certainly profited by the ignorance of his victims…His increase in business shows what can be done in Davenport, even by a quack."